Help us Create Protective Equipment to Keep Our Frontline Safe!

 - Help cover material costs

-Although we are donating the use of our equipment to make PPE items, the raw material cost is significant.
+Although we are donating the use of our equipment to make PPE items, the raw material cost is significant at up to $6 per PPE unit.
 We have sourced the specific materials that meet requirements, but need your support to continue.
 Please give if you can.

 - Create PPE parts on your 3D printer